futuregrid/cloud-metrics/log-analyzer/README.md

 OTHER
 =====
-fg.crontabs.sh
-* Those routine jobs are executed by crontab with
-* A snapshot is available through snapshot.of.crontab.i135

 ./www
 * displays graphs about data usage metrics are in 'www'
 * Be displaying via google chart tools.

 CONTRIBUTORS
 ============
 Hyungro Lee (lee212 at indiana dot edu)
 Gregor von laszewski (laszewski@gmail.com)

 KNOWN BUGS
 ==========
-* we like to move to a python script at one point
 * we like to move to a python egg with easy_install